khalid-hussain/shaheen/chap21.md

 liberty is easy for me while a life of slavery will be difficult for you.
 I will leave now and you won't see me after this."

-Taking quick steps, Moosa left.
+Taking quick steps, Musa left.
 Abu Abdullah's wife and mother stood at the gate of Dar Al-Aswad.
 There were tears in their eyes.
-On seeing them, Moosa stood for a second and then continued his stride with the same pace.
+On seeing them, Musa stood for a second and then continued his stride with the same pace.
 After a while, a large crowd of people had gathered at the gate of his palace.
-Moosa mounted his beautiful horse and rode out of the palace.
+Musa mounted his beautiful horse and rode out of the palace.
 He was clad in iron from top to toe.
 The people moved aside after seeing him and without saying a word to anyone, he prompted his horse.
 After leaving the gates of the city his agile horse got lost